Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The exercises for Week 20 are designed to test knowledge and encourage additional study.
-The first exercise involves describing a quick sort algorithm that achieves O(n log n) time complexity in the worst case.
-The second exercise asks to find the time complexity of a recursive algorithm: F(n) = If n < 1: Return Else: Return F(n/3) + n.
-To solve this, one can apply the master theorem with the recurrence relation T(n) = 3T(n/4) + n.
-This requires identifying the values of a, b, and c in the master theorem formula to determine the time complexity.
-The third exercise involves finding the time complexity of another recursive algorithm: F(List) = If List.size < 2: Return Else: Selection_sort(List), where L is the first quarter of the list.
-To solve this, one can apply the same steps as before, using the master theorem with the correct recurrence relation and identifying the values of a, b, and c.
-The goal of these exercises is to test knowledge and identify areas for further study.
+The exercises provided are optional but recommended to test knowledge and identify areas for additional study.
+The first exercise describes a variation of quicksort with a worst-case time complexity of O(nlogn), which occurs when the pivot is chosen poorly.
+The second exercise involves finding the time complexity of a recursive algorithm, F(n) = 3F(n/3) + n, which requires using the master theorem to analyze its behavior.
+The master theorem states that for a recursive function T(n) = aT(n/b) + f(n), where a and b are constants and f(n) is an asymptotic bound, the time complexity can be determined based on the values of a, b, and f(n).
+In this case, a = 3, b = 4, and f(n) = n.
+Using the master theorem, it can be concluded that the time complexity of T(n) is O(n^2 log n).
+The third exercise involves finding the time complexity of another recursive algorithm, F(List), which sorts a list using selection sort and recursively calls itself on a subset of the list.

 ---